rmflight/rerrors/README.md

 ## Contributing

-If you have a message you don't know the meaning of, please file an issue.
-If you have a message you would like to see added, please file a pull request.
+If you have an error message you need help with file an [issue](https://github.com/rmflight/rerrors/issues).
+If you have an error message and explanation you want to add, [please clone the repo](https://github.com/rmflight/rerrors), add your message, and create a pull request.

-This project has a Contributor Code of Conduct that you are asked to abide by.
+This project has a [Contributor Code of Conduct](https://github.com/rmflight/rerrors/blob/master/CODE_OF_CONDUCT.md), and you are asked to abide by it.